Best Self-custody spend Crypto Cards 2026

 COCA paying in USDC eliminates volatility risk entirely.
 Ready and Gnosis Pay rewards in STRK and GNO respectively can lose 30-50% of their dollar value if the token price drops.
 Sell volatile token rewards immediately if you want predictable returns.
 Hold only if you have conviction in the token.

-COCA's 8% rate requires holding 30,000 COCA tokens (no staking or lockup).
-But the token itself is volatile:
+COCA's 8% rate requires staking 30,000 COCA tokens (locked during membership, 30-day cooldown to unstake).
+The token itself is volatile:

 | COCA Balance | Tier | Cashback | If COCA Drops 30% | Paper Loss | Years to Recover via Cashback ($3K/mo) |